Global behaviour of radially symmetric solutions stable at infinity for gradient systems: Invasion implies convergence

 Observe that the last term of this inequality (the integral over $\iRight(s)$) is very similar to the $d=1$ case.
 As in the $d=1$ case, its control will require the definition of a ``firewall function'' that will be defined in the next \cref{subsubsec:def_firewall}.
 Thus the main novelty with respect to the $d=1$ case is the existence of the two other integrals over $\iLeft(s)$ and $\iMain(s)$ (according to the calculations above, the integral over $\iLeft(s)$ follows from the fact that $\chi_s(\rho,s)$ is positive when $\rho$ belongs to this interval, and the integral over $\iMain(s)$ comes from the curvature term in system \cref{syst_rad_sym_tf}).

-Unfortunately, the firewall function that will be defined in the next \namecref{subsubsec:def_firewall} will turn out to be of no help to control these two terms, since the weight function $\psi(\rho,s)$ involved in its definition will have to be chosen much smaller than $\chi(\rho,s)$ on both intervals $\iLeft(s)$ and $\iMain(s)$.
+Unfortunately, the firewall function that will be defined in the next \namecref{subsubsec:def_firewall} will be of no help to control these two terms, since the weight function $\psi(\rho,s)$ involved in its definition will have to be chosen much smaller than $\chi(\rho,s)$ on both intervals $\iLeft(s)$ and $\iMain(s)$.
 As a consequence, these two terms need to be treated separately.
-The aim of the two following lemmas is to do this job, that is to provide appropriate upper bounds for these two terms.
-The sole required feature of these bounds is that they should be small if the quantity $\rInit$ is large. \begin{lemma}[upper bound for curvature term on $\iLeft(s)$] There exists a positive quantity $\KELeft$, depending only on $V$ and $d$, such that, for every nonnegative quantity $s$, the following estimate holds:
+The aim of the following two lemmas is to do this job, that is to provide appropriate upper bounds for these two terms (proof \cref{lem:ds_en_before_fire_last} will follow afterwards).
+The sole required feature of these bounds is that they should be small if the positive quantity $\rInit$ is large. \end{proof} \begin{lemma}[upper bound for curvature term on $\iLeft(s)$] There exists a positive quantity $\KELeft$, depending only on $V$ and $d$, such that, for every nonnegative quantity $s$, the following estimate holds: